destiny-evidence/stopping-methods/DATASTRUCTURES.md

 * n_total | Type: Integer.
 Description: Total number of records/documents in the review dataset.
 Missing values: Not allowed.
 * n_includes | Type: Integer.
 Description: Total number of included records/documents in the review dataset.
 Missing values: Not allowed.
 * include_ratio | Type: Float.
 Description: Proportion of included records, calculated as: N_includes/N_total.
 Missing values: Not allowed.

+See generic_json.py for datastructure for simulation dataset fields